modelica/newsletter/_2023-MC/LTX.md

 LTX is sponsoring the conference in Aachen as a platinum sponsor.
 The main motivation is to give back some of the funds we charge for operating Modelica Association Backoffice.

-We are looking forward to talk to you at our booth, if your are interested in
+We are looking forward to talk to you at our booth, if you are are interested in

 - Info about **Dymola licenses & Dymola features** (especially for German speaking market)